Dorian8013/algo/docs/troubleshooting.md

 ### IPsec: Difficulty connecting through router

 Some routers treat IPsec connections specially because older versions of IPsec did not work properly through [NAT](https://en.wikipedia.org/wiki/Network_address_translation).
-If you're having problems connecting to your AlgoVPN through a specific router using IPsec you might need to change some settings on the router.
+If you're having problems connecting to your rAlgoVPN through a specific router using IPsec you might need to change some settings on the router.

 #### Change the "VPN Passthrough" settings